FiLMiC LogV2 increases the dynamic range of the iPhone XS, iPhone XS Max and iPhone XR up to 12 stops in ideal conditions. Here’s how it works.

-Fast forward to November 2018, and I started testing a secretive build of FiLMiC Pro that incorporated a brand new custom computational imaging module.
+Fast forward to November 2018.
+I started testing a secretive build of FiLMiC Pro incorporating a brand new custom computational imaging module.
 This module, called “Cubiform” had been in development for quite some time.

 Now this is known as FiLMiC LogV2.

-What has become very clear in my months of testing FiLMiC LogV2 is that using a precise reference chart, such as the X-Rite ColorChecker Passport Video is the best way to ensure consistency in color correction.
+One thing has become very clear in my months of testing FiLMiC LogV2 on the latest Apple devices.
+Using a reference chart, such as the X-Rite ColorChecker Passport Video is the best way to ensure consistency in color correction.
 FiLMiC Pro is now optimized for Apple’s new image processing, but there are still inconsistencies and shifts that are tough to correct without a fixed reference.

 What is FiLMiC LogV2?

-The performance of Apple’s A12 SOC has allowed the FiLMiC Pro engineers to perform more complex math on the fly than was possible before.
-The new algorithms from FiLMiC Pro work to complement Apple’s new dynamics and smartHDR, not fight against it.
+The performance of the Apple A12 chip allows the FiLMiC Pro engineers to perform more complex math in real-time.
+The new algorithms in FiLMiC Pro work to complement Apple’s new dynamics and smartHDR, not fight against it.

 This results in up to 12 stops of dynamic range from the iPhone XS, iPhone XS Max and iPhone XR under ideal conditions.
-Even the iPhone SE and iPhone 6S Plus get a 1 to 1.5 stop boost by using the FiLMiC LogV2 profile, approaching 10 stops of dynamic range.
+Even the iPhone SE and iPhone 6S Plus get a 1 to 1.5 stop boost when using the FiLMiC LogV2 profile, approaching 10 stops of dynamic range.

 FiLMiC LogV2 Dynamic Range Test Charts

-These tests were performed with a Xyla 21 stop dynamic range testing chart in a light sealed room.
-All test footage was captured at 4k extreme (H.264) with a framerate of 24fps and a manual white balance of 3800k.
+The tests were performed with a Xyla 21 stop dynamic range testing chart in a light sealed room.
+All test footage was captured at 4K extreme (H.264) with a framerate of 24fps and a manual white balance of 3800K.
 Electronic stabilization was disabled.

 Below is FiLMiC Pro’s testing methodology as officially documented.

-I believe FiLMiC LogV2 has pretty much hit the limit of what can be done within the 8-bit 4:2:0 encoding imposed by Apple.
+FiLMiC LogV2 is close to the limit of what can be done with 8-bit 4:2:0 video from a smartphone.

-For a start, FiLMiC Pro is not simply globally reducing contrast on an already baked in video stream to make it look like flat or log video.
-If this was the case, as with a LUT, the result would be a sacrifice in recorded image information and quality.
-All of the problems associated with pulling and pushing 8-bit encoded video around in post would be even worse.
+FiLMiC Pro doesn’t simply reduce global contrast on an already baked in video stream.
+If this was the case, the result would be a huge compromise in recorded image information and quality.
+Furthermore, the problems associated with manipulating 8-bit encoded video in post would be made even worse.

-FiLMiC Pro is taking the source 8-bit luma and chroma image data into an expanded 64-bit space and using these known values to model a high quality luma and chroma map in a mathematical process they call gamma vectorization.
-This computed luma map is derived from a flattened 24-bit RGB vector, and results in a computed fidelity greater than the 8-bit precision of the individual source RGB elements.
+Instead, FiLMiC Pro translates the source 8-bit luminance and chrominance information into a 64-bit space.
+This information is used to model an expanded luma and chroma map in a mathematical process called gamma vectorization.
+The result, is a computed fidelity greater than the 8-bit precision of the individual source RGB elements.

-For encoding, this 64-bit scalar representation of the image is mapped back into an 8-bit container, but the output bits are in fact brand new, sampled from the model rather than directly from the source input stream.
-The result is a cleaner, high dynamic range, 8-bit encoding containing optimized pixel values that preserve more overall dynamic range and better tonal coherence.
+Finally, this 64-bit scalar representation of the image is mapped into an 8-bit container for encoding.
+The output bits are in fact brand new, sampled from the model rather than directly from the source input stream.
+The resulting image is made up of brand new optimized pixel values, preserving more overall dynamic range and better tonal coherence.

 How does FiLMiC LogV2 hold up in post?

 Over the past months I’ve shot many tests, mostly with an X-Rite Video ColorChecker Passport under a variety of conditions.
-I’ve over-exposed, under-exposed, shot with ND’s, no ND’s and can say that as long as white balance and exposure are correct in-camera when recording, and are locked, FiLMiC LogV2 is capable of producing truly excellent images.
+I’ve over-exposed, under-exposed, shot with and without ND filters.
+As long as white balance and exposure are correct, FiLMiC LogV2 is capable of producing truly excellent images.

-FiLMiC Pro LogV2 when underexposed a little, does even hold up to being corrected although there is no reason to underexpose on purpose.
-When over exposed however, there is no possible recovery of clipped highlights.
+FiLMiC Pro LogV2 holds up to under exposure quite well, within reason.
+However, there is no possible recovery of clipped highlights.
 For the best results in post, carefully watch any highlights that you want to protect.
 There is little room for error, and limited room for correction, but there is enough room, as long as you take the time to white balance and expose correctly.